 \section{Abstract}

-{\em Non-malleable-codes} introduced by Dziembowski, Pietrzak and Wichs~\cite{DPW10} encode a classical message $S$ in a manner such that tampering the codeword results in the decoder either outputting the original message $S$ or a message that is unrelated/independent of $S$.
-Providing such non-malleable security for various tampering function families has received significant attention in the recent years.
+{\em Non-malleable codes} introduced by Dziembowski, Pietrzak and Wichs~\cite{DPW10} encode a classical message $S$ in a manner such that the tampered codeword either decodes to the original message $S$ or a message that is unrelated/independent of $S$.
+Constructing non-malleable codes for various tampering function families has received significant attention in the recent years.
 We consider the well studied ($2$-part) {\em split-state} model, in which the message $S$ is encoded into two parts $X$ and $Y$, and the adversary is allowed to arbitrarily tamper with each $X$ and $Y$ individually.
-Non-malleable-codes in the split-state model have found applications in other important security notions like {\em non-malleable commitments} and {\em non-malleable secret sharing}.
-Thus, it is vital to understand if such non-malleable-codes are secure against quantum adversaries.
+Non-malleable codes in the split-state model have found applications in other important security notions like {\em non-malleable commitments} and {\em non-malleable secret sharing}.
+Thus, it is vital to understand if such non-malleable codes are secure against quantum adversaries.

-We consider the security of non-malleable-codes in the split-state model when the adversary is allowed to make use of arbitrary entanglement to tamper the parts $X$ and $Y$.
-We construct explicit quantum secure non-malleable-codes in the split-state model.
-Our construction of quantum secure non-malleable-codes is based on the recent construction of quantum secure $2$-source {\em non-malleable-extractors} by Boddu, Jain and Kapshikar~\cite{BJK21}. \begin{itemize} \item We extend the connection of Cheraghchi and Guruswami~\cite{CG14a} between $2$-source non-malleable-extractors and non-malleable-codes in the split-state model in the classical setting to the quantum setting, i.e. we show that explicit quantum secure $2$-source non-malleable-extractors in $(k_1,k_2)\mhyphen\qmas$ framework of~\cite{BJK21} give rise to explicit quantum secure non-malleable-codes in the split-state model. \item We construct the first explicit quantum secure non-malleable-code for message length $m=n^{\Omega(1)}$, error $\eps=2^{-n^{\Omega(1)}}$ and codeword of size $2n$.
-Prior to this work, it remained open to provide such quantum secure non-malleable-code even for a single bit message in the split-state model.
+We consider the security of non-malleable codes in the split-state model when the adversary is allowed to make use of arbitrary entanglement to tamper the parts $X$ and $Y$.
+We construct explicit quantum secure non-malleable codes in the split-state model.
+Our construction of quantum secure non-malleable codes is based on the recent construction of quantum secure {\em $2$-source non-malleable extractors} by Boddu, Jain and Kapshikar~\cite{BJK21}. \begin{itemize} \item We extend the connection of Cheraghchi and Guruswami~\cite{CG14a} between $2$-source non-malleable extractors and non-malleable codes in the split-state model in the classical setting to the quantum setting, i.e. we show that explicit quantum secure $2$-source non-malleable extractors in $(k_1,k_2)\mhyphen\qmas$ framework of~\cite{BJK21} give rise to explicit quantum secure non-malleable codes in the split-state model. \item We construct the first quantum secure non-malleable code with efficient encoding and decoding procedures for message length $m=n^{\Omega(1)}$, error $\eps=2^{-n^{\Omega(1)}}$ and codeword of size $2n$.
+Prior to this work, it remained open to provide such quantum secure non-malleable code even for a single bit message in the split-state model.